China's landmark #MeToo case returns to court after setback

 While the case of Zhou, now 29, inspired many others to share their experiences of sexual assault publicly and sparked a social media storm, a court ruled last year there was insufficient evidence to back her allegation.

-Zhou appealed, and is scheduled to appear in court for another hearing at 2 pm (0600 GMT) Wednesday in Beijing.
+Zhou appealed, and returned to court for another hearing on Wednesday in Beijing.

-"I still feel a little scared and dejected now," she told AFP ahead of the hearing.
+"I still feel a little scared and dejected," she told AFP ahead of the hearing.

 "The process of the first trial was a deep secondary injury."

+Police cordoned off long stretches of pavement outside the Beijing No. 1 Intermediate People's Court ahead of her arrival, with officers logging the details of passers-by.

-She told AFP her legal team will focus on getting access to more evidence such as the police transcripts of interviews with her parents after she reported the incident -- which were not included in the earlier trial.
+Zhou told AFP her legal team would focus on getting access to more evidence, such as the police transcripts of interviews with her parents after she reported the incident -- which were not included in the earlier trial.

 They are also requesting access to surveillance video footage.